Decision of the Regional Court in Wrocław, 1st Civil Division, dated 24th January 2019

 1. The lack of an advance payment for the cost of the newspaper advertisement prevents the case from being given further course.

-2. According to the wording of Article 177 § 1(6) of the Code of Civil Procedure, the court may suspend the proceedings ex officio if, as a result of the plaintiff’s failure to comply with orders within the prescribed period, the case cannot be given further course.
+2. According to the wording of Article 177 Paragraph 1 Point 6 of the Code of Civil Procedure, the court may stay the proceedings ex officio if, as a result of the plaintiff’s failure to comply with orders within the prescribed period, the case cannot be given further course.

 I C 7/21

-2. The amount of compensation demanded by the plaintiffs was excessive, as it exceeded the costs that the plaintiffs had incurred to purchase the trip.
+2. The amount of compensation demanded by the plaintiffs was too excessive, as it exceeded the costs that the plaintiffs had incurred to purchase the trip.

-3. In determining the amount of compensation, the Court relied on the so-called Frankfurt Table.
+3. In determining the amount of compensation, the court relied on the so-called Frankfurt Table.
 This document does not have the value of a legal act in the Polish legal order, but it is generally accepted to use the rates established therein in determining the amount of benefits.

 I C 862/12